apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>The name of the account.
-Others can refer to this account by the name.
-Cannot be updated.</p>
+<p>Specifies the unique identifier for the account.
+This name is used by other entities to reference the account.
+This field is immutable once set.</p>
 </td>
 </tr>
 <tr>